Keiretsu Capital

 Private Equity Round in 2018

-Tech Traks is a company based in Washington, USA, that specializes in digital security enhancements for identification badges.
-The company develops access control devices designed to help employees monitor their ID badges effectively.
-Utilizing magnetic attachments, audible alerts, and Bluetooth Low Energy mesh networking, Tech Traks' devices provide real-time location tracking.
-This technology notifies employees if their ID badge is separated from the device, enabling clients to locate lost badges and potentially disable access cards to enhance facility security.
+Tech Traks is a company based in Washington, USA, specializing in digital security enhancements for identification badges.
+It develops access control devices that utilize magnetic attachments, audible alerts, and Bluetooth Low Energy mesh networking to enable real-time location tracking of ID badges.
+This technology helps employees keep track of their badges, providing notifications if a badge is separated from the device.
+Additionally, Tech Traks' solutions allow clients to locate lost badges and disable access cards when necessary, thereby enhancing the security of facilities and improving overall access control management.

 OtoNexus Medical Technologies